 History

-The first record of the existence of the parish in Łagoszów comes from 1376.
-The present church was probably built from the 15th century.
-In the first half of the sixteenth century, it passed into the hands of Lutherans who made its reconstruction.
-After the end of religious conflicts, the church was handed over to Catholics in 1654.
-The next reconstruction of the church took place in 1663.
-During the World War II, the building was completely devastated.
+The village of Łagoszów (Gross Logisch) was first recorded in documents in 1305 under the name Logusch.
+The first mention of the existence of a parish in Łagoszów appeared in 1376, although the stone, Gothic church was probably built in the 15th century.
+In the first half of the 16th century, it passed into the hands of the Lutherans, who rebuilt it in the Renaissance style.
+Among other things, a vault over the chancel was established.
+During the Counter-Reformation led by the Habsburgs, the church was handed over to Catholics in 1654.
+Renovations of the building were carried out in 1663 and then in 1703.
+During World War II, the building was devastated.

 Architecture